jverne/jverne.github.io/_drafts/2019-07-29-abandonment-issues.md

 ---
 ## Another dead blog

+Typically, none of the projects dicussed herein have progressed.
+Instead, I've been spending some amount of time in the <strike>garage</strike>shop

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.